skip to main content

 A Breastfeeding Pillow

 This is a personal option from mom to mom, as not all mothers choose to breastfeed.
-For those that do, packing a boppy or pillow you plan on using for breastfeeding allows you to get hands-on guidance and practice with the lactation consultants while at the hospital.
+For those who do, packing a Boppy or pillow you plan to use for breastfeeding allows you to get hands-on guidance and practice with the lactation consultants while at the hospital.

 Breast Pump